Employment After Retirement

 If you elect a benefit at age 65 or after, you will receive your contributions and interest on your contributions, and possibly a matching amount and interest depending on when the work was performed.

 - Member contributions made before July 1, 2005, are matched at 100%.

-- Contributions made July 1, 2013, and after are not matched.
+- Member contributions made July 1, 2013, and after are not matched.

 You may elect to receive the benefit as a lump-sum payment or a monthly annuity, provided the monthly annuity is $25 or greater.
 (The matching amount and interest rates are subject to change.)
 If you are a reemployed retiree, click here to view a printable version of the Application for Monthly Annuity or Lump-Sum Payment form or apply for benefits online.

 - Paid directly to you, or

 - Rolled over to a qualified plan.